-For example, in Vancouver, British Columbia, the median house price is $709,000, while the median household income is $56,000.
+For example, in Vancouver, Canada, the median house price is $709,000, while the median household income is $56,000.
 Theoretically, if 100 percent of pre-tax income were placed towards a home at 0 percent interest, each household would need 12.6 years to complete a purchase.
 In practical terms, not a chance.

 The victims of too few affordable homes are in plain sight: Vancouver’s homeless and shelter populations have ballooned over the past decade.
 This includes hundreds of able-bodied youths and persistent tent cities in one of the world’s most advanced nations.
-The majority of surveyed homeless people have incomes but simply can no longer afford rents.
+The majority of surveyed homeless people have incomes, but simply can no longer afford rents.
 In fact, as reported by the Vancouver Courier, four-fifths were paying their rents in the city prior to losing housing access.

 Rankings Tell the Tale

 What makes this problem so perplexing is that it is entirely preventable.
 All cities suffering from out-of-whack house prices share common policies that suffocate supply.

 This conclusion is impossible to miss in the 15th Annual Demographia International Housing Affordability Survey, released Jan.
 20 by the Frontier Centre for Public Policy, a think tank based in the Canadian prairie provinces.
 Written by economists Wendell Cox and Hugh Pavletich, the survey shows that culpable city officials insist on “smart-growth” central planning and tight housing regulations.